Cray-HPE/docs-csm/glossary.md

 The High Speed Network (HSN) in an HPE Cray EX system is based on the [Slingshot](#slingshot) switches.

+## Image Management Service (IMS)

+The Image Management Service (IMS) uses the open source Kiwi-NG tool to build image roots from recipes.
+IMS also uses [CFS](#configuration-framework-service-cfs) to apply image customization for pre-boot configuration of the image root.
+These images are bootable on [compute nodes](#compute-node-cn) and [application nodes](#application-node-an).

+For more information, see [Image Management](operations/image_management/Image_Management.md).

 ## Management Nodes

 The management nodes are a type of [Non-Compute Node (NCN)](#non-compute-node-ncn).
 Management nodes